bormaxi8080/bormaxi8080/README.md

 ### Projects Examples:

-- [bormaxi8080 OSINT Timeline](https://github.com/bormaxi8080/osint-timeline) weekly newseletter with collection of tools, services and investigations.
+- [bormaxi8080 OSINT Timeline](https://github.com/bormaxi8080/osint-timeline) weekly newsletter with collection of tools, services and investigations.

 - [OSINT Repos List](https://github.com/bormaxi8080/osint-repos-list) of my GitHub Starred Repositories and its creators.

-- [OSINT Framework fork](https://github.com/bormaxi8080/OSINT-Framework), revised and modified version of https://osintframework.com OSINT mindmap service.
+- [OSINTech Dashboard](https://github.com/bormaxi8080/osint-dashboard) links collection on start.me service.

 - [Huginn](https://github.com/huginn/huginn) (private fork commits), a system for building agents that perform automated tasks for you online.

-- [Telepathy](https://github.com/bormaxi8080/Telepathy), optimized fork version of Telepathy Telegram OSINT tool.

 - [linkedin2md](https://github.com/bormaxi8080/linkedin2md) repository illustrates a scheme for building a simple resume/profile database based on a minimalist approach and storing structured profile information in markdown format.
 This project was subsequently transformed into a system for collecting data and storing information about people’s profiles, which is not a classic ATS.
 This part is in a private repository.